 Second, in the area of human health, Africa possesses both marine and terrestrial biomaterials that will add high value to healthcare.
 Mauritius, for example, has launched an ambitious research program to position itself as hub for using Africa’s indigenous knowledge and biological resources to develop new bioproducts, biocosmetics, bionutraceuticals and biopharmaceuticals for the global market.

-The digital revolution relied on existing technologies, the new bioeconomy will involve more local research and commercialization.
 In the area of marine biomaterials, for instance, mussels are a valuable source of adhesives that can serve as tissue glues to prevent bleeding from wounds.
 Marine sponges can serve as scaffolds for bone regeneration.
 Such biologically-inspired materials cannot only be used directly, but can also provide ideas for the design of novel materials.
 For example, the Namib desert beetle has helped researchers figure out how to extract water from thin air.

 In the area of terrestrial biomaterials, textiles such as silk can be used for tissue regeneration, as well as for wound closure and even vaccine transport.
 Soy can be used as a bone filler, and cotton can be spun into nanofibers for human tissue repair.
 These naturally-derived materials are inherently compatible with the human body.